Public charging

 You can find public chargers in:

-View public charging points in ZapMap, or rent charging time from homeowners with a charger using a service like Co-Charger.
+View public charging points on ZapMap.
+Or rent charging time from homeowners with a charger using a service like Co-Charger.

-If you have a driveway, you can use the 3-pin charging cable provided by your car's manufacturer to charge directly from your home energy supply.
-Speak with your electricity provider about tariffs to support efficient charging.
+If you have a driveway, you can set up a dedicated vehicle charger.
+This will let you charge directly from your home energy supply.
+Talk to your electricity provider about tariffs and how to charge efficiently.

 If your charger faces onto the street and is installed within 2 metres of the road or pavement, you may need planning permission to install it.
 Speak to your district council if you are unsure.